ItsDoctorLeaf/plugin-rpCharacters/README.md

 The config setup is:<br><br>

 ### Start Position
-To setup the start position (Where a void box should be), set the following variables<br>
+To setup the start position (Where a void box should be), set the following variables:<br>
 <b>startX</b>: \<INTEGER\><br>
 <b>startY</b>: \<INTEGER\><br>
 <b>startZ</b>: \<INTEGER\><br>
 <br>
-To setup the spawn position (Where the main spawn should be), set the following variables<br>
+To setup the spawn position (Where the main spawn should be), set the following variables:<br>
 <b>spawnX</b>: \<INTEGER\><br>
 <b>spawnY</b>: \<INTEGER\><br>
 <b>spawnZ</b>: \<INTEGER\><br>

+If you want particles to spawn upon the player finishing their character setup, set spawnParticles to be true, else, set it to false.<br>
+<b>spawnParticles</b>: \<BOOLEAN\>